Gastric Sleeve Surgery in the Inland Empire

 - Achieves lasting weight loss when accompanied by healthy lifestyle changes.
 Professional support and nutrition counseling are available to help gastric sleeve patients enjoy maximum success.

-What improvements can I expect after gastric sleeve surgery?
+What results can I expect after gastric sleeve surgery?

 Weight loss begins after surgery and becomes noticeable in the months that follow.
 Although each patient’s results will vary, patients typically undergo a 50% to 80% reduction in excess body weight within one year or so after surgery.